| |

 Apr.
 1995 CBS 9% 85%

- Some people have said the federal government bombed the federal government building in
+Some people have said the federal government bombed the federal government

 ---Govt. bombed OK City building?---True No